MohamedTarekMostafa/EGYPTAIR-AI-Voice-Assistant/README.md

-#  EGYPTAIR AI Voice Assistant: Reimagining Flight Booking with Groq & LiveKit
+#  EGYPTAIR AI Voice Assistant: Flight Booking with Groq & LiveKit

 Welcome to the **EGYPTAIR Voice Assistant** – a cutting-edge, low-latency voice agent designed to transform how users find and book flights.
 This isn't just a chatbot; it’s a fully autonomous voice agent that "thinks" and "acts" in real-time to provide actual flight data using a sophisticated AI stack.